Vyacheslav Repin: Literary career

-His stylistic and philosophical choices (he writes in both French and Russian and positions himself as ‘a bridge between East and West’) make him an exceptional author.
-His works subtly but uncompromisingly point at the misguided ways of our epoch, and question the meaning of the torment through which any responsible artist must go today.

 a word from V. Repin (translated from French):

 It has now been twenty-five years since I chose to settle in France.
 Almost a lifetime!
 Having lived between two worlds, having experienced the Cold War, the ups and downs of today’s life, I have recently founded a publishing house in Paris – not only to defend and promote a certain type of Literature, but also to share my experience...

 The life of French people has become part of my existence.
 The life of the Russians is of no less concern to me.
 As any other life, in point of fact, for I am a writer… I believe that I am invested with the duty to contribute to a better understanding of my native country, of which I – at last – have perceived and understood things that are often missed by those who live too closely to its reality and who do not have the benefit of the distance that my second life in France has given me.
 Things that are also missed by those who live too far.
 The French reader will ultimately grasp that the problems of Russian life may seem to be ‘rougher’, but only because circumstances and countries are different; the human heart is one and the same, that which makes the human being live and die.
 Likewise for the Russian reader.

 The gap that exists between individual people often comes down, in my opinion, to a question of a different order, but one that brings everything back to the required level of gravity: evil… does it really exist?
 Has it not entered, too, in the Pantheon of men so highly revered?
 Quite simply.
 Is it not the fruit of imagination – human imagination?
 Surely, men and none other make this world impossible to comprehend and to live in...

 Literature will never be a cure.
 But sometimes it gives more meaning to life than it may seem...